lsst/LDM-PMT/index.rst

 It is not uncommon to have multiple milestones per package to track progress along the way.
 Milestones can be related to multiple planning packages, potentially from different WBSes.
 Each milestone has a description, and due date; it has no duration, and no resources assigned to it.
-It is not uncommon for a milestone to related to multiple planning packages, possibly from different WBSes.

 Each activity within a planning package that involves a cross-team dependency is required to end with a milestone; this includes activities related to delivering software components, hardware, and services.